Do nipple piercings affect breastfeeding?

-If you are breastfeeding your baby with a nipple piercing, please remember from a safety point of view, to take the nipple jewellery out while you’re feeding your baby, because of the choking risk to your baby.
+If you are breastfeeding your baby with a nipple piercing, please remember from a safety point of view, to take the nipple jewelry out while you’re feeding your baby, because of the choking risk to your baby.

-So, just to reiterate, if you have nipple piercings, yes, it is certainly possible to breastfeed and to do that successfully.
+So, to reiterate, if you have nipple piercings, yes, it is undoubtedly possible to breastfeed and to do that successfully.